 Income from the rents and the interest from investments is the responsibility of the Trustees to use in accordance with the Deeds of the Trust.
 In this respect they are responsible to and are monitored by the Charity Commissioners.
 They are a national body which oversee the finances, business and probity of all Charities in England and Wales.

 The first responsibility of the Trustees is to the maintenance of their property.
 For an example the marshes have to be managed to comply with the requirements of a Countryside Stewardship Scheme status for which the Trustees receive a grant from Natural England.
 The dykes have to be kept clear, thistles cut down, gates and fences maintained in good order and the input of phosphates and nitrates to the land controlled.
 Because of Countryside Stewardship grazing restrictions the marshes are only let from March to October.
 This maximises their benefit to both the flora and fauna of these precious wetlands.

 Investments also have to be made in accordance with the requirements of the Charity Commissioners in approved bank accounts and bonds.

 The second responsibility of the Trustees is one of care for the poor and needy of the parish of Blundeston.
-In the past this has taken the form of an annual distribution of vouchers to old age pensioners, widows and widowers.
+In the past this has taken the form of an annual distribution to old age pensioners, widows and widowers.
 In recent years book tokens have also been given to full time university students living away from home.
 In 2010 this was changed to an annual grant to students paid to them before the start of the academic year.
 Since 2003 the Trustees have been trying to widen the net to include individuals in need whatever their age or marital status.
 This is very much in line with the spirit of their Trust Deed.
 The trustees have attempted to achieve this by asking people to complete a simple form requesting help and providing some supporting evidence, whilst avoiding any suggestion of means testing.